 The symptom: Inspiring vision, no criteria for choosing.

 The CEO delivers a compelling speech about customer-centricity.
 The board approves a bold new direction.
 And then nothing changes.
 The budget still funds the same initiatives.
-The same metrics drive the same behaviors.
+The same metrics drive the same behaviours.

-The root cause is almost always the same: purpose wasn't translated into choices.
+The root cause is almost always the same, the purpose was never translated into choices.
 A vision statement isn't a strategy.
-"Be the most customer-centric organization in our industry" sounds inspiring, but it doesn't tell anyone what to do — or more importantly, what to stop doing.
-Without explicit choices about where to focus and what to sacrifice, everyone interprets the purpose differently, and the organization pulls in multiple directions at once.
+"Be the most customer-centric organisation in our industry" sounds compelling, but it doesn't tell anyone what to stop doing.
+Without explicit decisions about where to focus and what to sacrifice, everyone interprets the purpose differently, and the organisation pulls in multiple directions at once.

 Gap 2: Strategy → Capability